amani-joseph/amani-joseph/README.md

 # Hi there 👋, I'm Amani

+## I'm a full-stack Developer!!
-## I'm a Developer, a student and an administrator!!
+- 📖 I'm currently a software development student at Moringa School.

-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular, Flask and Django.
-- 👯 I’m looking to collaborate with other like minded individuals
+- 👯 I’m looking to collaborate with other like minded individuals.
-- 🥅 2022 Goals: Learn Angular && React, Python && Django,
+- 🥅 2022 Goals: Learn Angular & React, Python & Django & Flask.
 - ⚡ Fun fact: I dreaded learning Angular, now I'm in love with Angular

 ### Connect with me: